 Eastern Leaves owns thirty hectares of wild tea plantation in Nannuo and Pasha Mountains, which flourishes naturally in the undergrowth of a centuries-old Yunnan high mountain forest.

-Our tea is fully organic and we interfere as less as possible with the life of our trees.
-This is the reason why we better call ourselves wild tea trees keepers, than farmers.
+Our tea is fully organic, and we interfere as little as possible with the growth of our trees.
+This is the reason we call ourselves wild forest keepers rather than farmers.